lunchbag/hugo-blog/content/posts/optimizations-as-a-company-of-one.md

 A week is never typical as there is an endless list of things to do and all that changes are the priorities.

-In the last 14 days, here's what I got done:
+In the last 14 days, here's a sample of what I got done:

-* **Product:** Launched an internal beta testers program
+* **Product:** Launched an internal beta testers program and two sets of new features to test
 * **Engineering:** Wrapped up a 2-week long refactor of some core components on the client-side
-* **Marketing:** Sent out a newsletter to 3000+ people about the latest features on Lunch Money
+* **Engineering:** Launched a major feature: advanced transaction filters
-* **Engineering:** Started and finished 2 major features: advanced transaction filters and "every two weeks" recurring
+* **Engineering:** Closed 13 tickets related to feature improvements and bug fixes
-* **Product:** Launched and announced new features (in addition to other improvements and bug fixes) to beta testers
+* **Marketing:** Sent out a newsletter outlining the latest and greatest in Lunch Money
-* **Support:** Replied to over 200 support tickets
+* **Support:** Received 235 inbound support tickets and sent out 466 emails
 * **Marketing:** This blog post
-* **Marketing:** Experienced a surge in sign ups due to being mentioned on a Dutch podcast
+* **Marketing:** Added new pages to the marketing site ([Rules](https://lunchmoney.app/features/rules) and [Collaboration](https://lunchmoney.app/features/collaboration)) and updated the icons in [Features](https://lunchmoney.app/features)

 # Learning to juggle it all

-My favorite thing about being a solo founder is all the different hats I get to wear.
+Weirdly enough, what makes all this work bearable for me is the fact that there is so much variety.
 I love being able to switch between tasks to keep the job interesting and my mind refreshed.

 For instance, working on feature improvements and bug fixes might tire me out at which point I'll switch over to a marketing-related task.
-This allows me to use a different part of my brain which feels like a break while still being productive overall.
+This gives me a break while still being productive overall.

 _Case in point: I just finished a major refactor and pushed out 2 major features to beta, so writing this blog post right now feels like a vacation for my brain._